How Pragmatics Shape Articulation: A Computational Case Study in STEM ASL Discourse: Methods

-\paragraph{Annotation} We annotated our video data using ELAN \citeplanguageresource{elan2025}.
+\paragraph{Annotation} We annotated our 2D video data using ELAN \citeplanguageresource{elan2025}.
 ELAN uses tiers to annotate different aspects of the source language (e.g. phonology, lexical items).
 Each video was annotated on two tiers: one for sentence-level translation into English and one for the STEM signs themselves.
 We followed the SLAASH ID glossing principles \citeplanguageresource{hochgesang2022slaash}, specifically focusing on accurate capture of the STEM signs to allow us to perform accurate measures of sign timing differences across the data.
+A gloss is a conventional written label used by researchers to reference a specific ASL sign.
 Two hearing, ASL-proficient researchers performed most of the annotation, consulting with the Deaf faculty member signer and a hearing fluent signer with expertise in STEM signs (Figure~\ref{fig:summary}).